-While you are scouting, one thing to keep in mind is are there enough pests for it to be worthwhile to treat and is the damage they are causing going to be detrimental?
-For example, if you have some pests eating your tomato leaves you can wait longer to control them compared to if they are eating the fruit.
-Some ornamentals may be in a more visible location (by the front door) where damage is less tolerable than to plants in other areas (in the backyard tucked away in a seldom used corner).
+While you are scouting, one thing to keep in mind is, are there enough pests for it to be worthwhile to treat, and is the damage they are causing going to be detrimental?
+For example, if you have some pests eating your tomato leaves, you can wait longer to control them compared to if they are eating the fruit.
+Some ornamentals may be in a more visible location (by the front door) where damage is less tolerable compared to plants in other areas (in the backyard tucked away in a seldom-used corner).

-Often time's insects will hide on the undersides of leaves, so going out and flipping over leaves is a good way to scout for insects.
+Often, insects will hide on the undersides of leaves, so going out and flipping over leaves is a good way to scout for insects.
 Many pest insects like to feed on young, tender growth, so make sure to take a little extra time when inspecting new shoots.
-Insects and diseases will also build up on older leaves of plants as well so make sure to check them out too.
+Insects and diseases will also build up on older leaves of plants as well, so make sure to check them out too.

 If you need help determining what a pest is or if it's something you need to think about managing, you can bring samples into any of our extension offices.
 You can also send samples to the University of Illinois Plant Clinic.
 Their website can be found at web.extension.illinois.edu/plantclinic.
 There you will find instructions on how to submit samples as well as any fees that may apply.

 Good Growing Tip of the Week: When we scout, we often do it during the day.
 If you want to change things up a bit, grab a flashlight and head out at night.
 Some pests such as cutworms, slugs, and snails are most active at night.